-- First, we see that the GG and WG models show no difference in the f{KGE} values of the respective validation periods.
-Second, a significant drop in quality for the SCG model (from validation phase 1 to 2) is found.
-Lastly, the LCG model acts as a strong outlier with f{KGE} values <0.3.
-In contrast, the other three catchments almost entirely show f{KGE} values >0.6, results often considered satisfactory in hydrological studies according to the classifications of Moriasi et al. (2007); N. Moriasi et al. (2015). - 520 Interestingly, the worst-performing glacier during the glacier-based optimization (SCG) exhibits the best overall discharge performance.
 Its good quality in the first validation period stems mainly from an overestimated ablation that reduces the underestimation of available water for discharge compared to the other glaciers.
 Given the large glacier influence in the catchment, the good performance w.r.t. discharge is likely caused for wrong reasons.
-This stresses the fact that models that are evaluated only for discharge are questionable for comprehensive hydrological investigations.
-The other glaciers are characterized by a - 525 high f{PBIAS} towards the observations (simulations have less water than observations).
+This result stresses the fact that models that are evaluated only for discharge are questionable for comprehensive hydrological investigations.
+The other glaciers are characterized by a high $f{PBIAS}$ towards the observations (simulations have less water than observations).
 The second validation phase of the SCG model, in contrast to the other glaciers, does not cover the 2000s, which are associated with even higher instationarities.
-Covering the 2000s would likely further reduce the performance metric. f{PBIAS} is larger in the LCG model, where streamflow is underestimated by 45% and 51% in the calibration and validation phase, respectively. - In addition to the daily performance of Table 5, we further evaluate mean annual flows as illustrated in Fig. 8 together with two separate periods of simulated mean daily discharge (averaged discharge for each day of the year over the indicated periods).
-For the WG, LCG and GG models a distinct underestimation of annual flows is present in the simulations.
+Covering the 2000s would likely further reduce the performance metric. $f{PBIAS}$ is larger in the LCG model, where streamflow is underestimated by 45 % and 51% in the calibration and validation phases, respectively.

+In addition to the daily performance of Table 5, we further evaluate mean annual flows, as illustrated in Fig. 8, together with two separate periods of simulated mean daily discharge (average discharge for each day of the year over the indicated periods).
+For the WG, LCG and GG models, a distinct underestimation of annual flows is present in the simulations.
 When annual flows are centered (mean corrected), a good monotonic relationship for the WG model is observed (see Fig. A3).
 For the SCG, the deviation of observed and simulated annual discharge increases over time.
 This further indicates that a temporal coverage of the 2000s of the SCG model would further degrade its results.
-The annual dynamics of the LCG and GG are only partially met and particularly the larger positive anomalies of the LCG are not captured by the model.
-Results suggest that inter-annual discharge variability is slightly lower in the model than observed.
-In general, simulated annual flows of SCG show a decreasing tendency with time, which could be caused by the strong recession initiated at an early stage of the simulation period as shown before (Sect.
+The annual dynamics of the LCG and GG are only partially met, and the larger positive anomalies of the LCG are not captured by the model.
+The results suggest that inter-annual discharge variability is slightly lower in the model than that observed.
+In general, simulated annual flows of the SCG show a decreasing tendency with time, which could be caused by the strong recession initiated at an early stage of the simulation period, as shown before (Sect.
 3.3).
-This could then cause a pronounced underestimation of glacier melt contribution especially at end of the - 540 Evaluating mean daily discharge of the different periods further stresses the substantial undercatch of flow in the simulations (Fig. 8 all glaciers).
-The periods were chosen so that they lie from each other to highlight potential model deficiencies in the representation of nonstationarities.
-The LCG and GG models do not show any significant change in the amount of discharge between the early and late period.
+This could then cause a pronounced underestimation of glacier melt contribution, especially at the end of the simulations, as the actual contributing elevations have already disappeared.

+Evaluating the mean daily discharge of the different periods further stresses the substantial undercatch of flow in the simulations (Fig. 8 for all glaciers).
+The periods were chosen so that they lie apart from each other to highlight potential model deficiencies in the representation of nonstationarities.
+The LCG and GG models do not show any significant change in the amount of discharge between the early and late periods.
 This points to relatively stable glacier conditions.
 In contrast, flows in the SCG basin essentially decrease in the later period, which is in line with the aforementioned results.
-A similar, albeit not as pronounced, pattern simulations as the actually contributing elevations disappeared already.

-545 is found for the WG model.
+A similar, albeit not as pronounced, pattern is found for the WG model.
 The model of the SCG shows the largest range of simulated flows over the year (gray shadings).
 The share of simulations with a positive mass balance for the WG (see Sect.
 3.3) is likely causing the very low simulation bound of discharge in the basin, with almost no flow until August.